 The best way to avoid these consequences is to hire an attorney to contest the administrative suspension of your driver's license through a formal review hearing and to fight the criminal charges in court.

 If you can avoid a DUI or reckless driving conviction, then you would be eligible to seal or expunge the record (assuming you have never been convicted of any other crime).
-If your arrest was unlawful or by mistake, then the best result would be an administrative expunction.

 Attorneys for the First DUI in Tampa, FL

 At the Sammis Law Firm, the attorneys in our office focus on fighting DUI cases in Tampa and Plant City in Hillsborough County, FL.
 The best results are getting the charges dropped or at least dropped to the less serious offense of reckless driving.
+We also help clients understand the possible benefits of completing enhanced sanctions in order to enter the DUI diversion program called RIDR in Hillsborough County, FL.

 After a DUI arrest in Tampa or Hillsborough County, FL, you have two cases pending against you.